-If a student wishes to drop a course (or courses), this means that he/she will drop one or more classes from a specific semester or term while still staying enrolled in at least one course.
+If a student wishes to drop a course (or courses), this means that they will drop one or more classes from a specific semester or term while still staying enrolled in at least one course.
 UW-Madison does not refer to this process as "withdrawing from a class".
-If a student wishes to drop all of his/her classes and not stay enrolled in any classes for a specific semester or term, the student will need to formally withdraw from the semester.
+If a student wishes to drop all of their classes and not stay enrolled in any classes for a specific semester or term, the student will need to formally withdraw from the term (also known as cancelling one's enrollment for a term).
+Students who are only signed up for one course and wish to "drop" their one class must officially withdraw from the session/term.
 For more information about withdrawing, see Cancelling Your Enrollment - Withdrawals.

 Students may drop a course or courses via the MyUW Student Center at any time until the end of the 9th week of classes in the fall or spring term (specific deadline dates are listed under Deadlines at a Glance on the Registrar's website).
 NCAA student-athletes or international students on an F-1 or J-1 via must consult with their advisor within the Fetzer Center or International Student Services before dropping below 12 credits.
 Detailed information about dropping classes can be found at dropping a course.
 (Please note that the information about summer deadlines can be found at summer calendar and session dates.)

 - Please note that the drop deadlines for modular courses (courses that are shorter than a full term which can start and end on any week during a term) are different from the traditional drop deadlines during the fall and spring terms.
 Information about these deadlines can be found at modular courses.